ChrisLuddy/Project2024/README.md

 * ``Environment Variables:`` The .env file centralizes environment-specific configuration, making the application portable across different environments.

+#### Tests

+The tests for this project are located in tests/tests.py.
+They are divided into three categories:

+1. CRUD Tests for Firebase Models

+These tests validate the basic CRUD operations (Create, Read, Update, Delete) for Firebase models:

+* Client
+* Fund
+* Portfolio
+* Asset
+* Order
+* TradeRating
+* AIForecast
+* SupportRequest

+**Purpose:**
+Ensure all Firebase models are correctly created, updated, retrieved, and deleted.

+2. Permission Tests

+These tests check role-based access control for API endpoints:

+* `fund_manager`: Allowed access to funds-related endpoints.
+* `fund_admin`: Restricted from accessing certain endpoints.
+* `Anonymous users`: Denied access (401 Unauthorized).

+Endpoints Tested: `/api/funds/`

+3. External API Tests

+Tests for integrations with external APIs like:

+* `Yahoo Finance`: Mocked responses for stock data retrieval.
+* `Alpha Vantage`: Mocked responses for time series data.

+`Note:` Mocking is used to avoid actual API calls.

 ---

 ### Work in admin panel